heyitsyang/Whole-House-Water-Leak-Controller/README.md

 <br/><br/>
 ### Wiring & Assembly

-Wiring Diagram - The Wemos D1 Mini ESP8266 device is shown right side up in the diagram below, but will be mounted upside down in the 3D printed enclosure.
+Wiring Diagram - The Wemos D1 Mini ESP8266 device is shown right side up in the diagram below for clarity, but will actually be mounted upside down in the 3D printed enclosure.

 ![Circuit Diagram](images/Wiring_Diagram.jpg)
 <br/><br/>